SASfit/SASfit/Readme.md

 #### Optional: Prepare a podman container for building SASfit

-**Note:** This work for building from source only for now.
+**Note:** This works for building except packaging for now.
 Getting the appimagetool working in a container for packaging is not working yet. (would require `--device /dev/fuse --device /dev/snd` below, at least)

 Run container interactively: